user profile avatar

 Volunteering

-As I tackle the adventure of science and medicine, I feel deeply for the untold stories and overlooked possibilities of girls in STEM disciplines.
+How would the world look with intersectionality and hope for young girls in STEM disciplines?
+This is an important question to grapple with.
 I am deeply passionate about advocating for the inclusion of women in STEM and STEM-related fields.
 It is no secret that women face an evident gender disparity, consistently underrepresented in science, technology, engineering, mathematics, and specific healthcare positions.
-When you consider the professions of a nurse and a physician, what impressions come to mind?
-If you associate feminine qualities with nursing and masculine qualities with medicine, your mind is not in minority.
-The inclusion of women in STEM brings diverse perspectives to traditionally male-dominated fields.
-Particularly, women in science, such as Rosalind Franklin, Marie Curie, and Katherine Johnson have each individually contributed to historic change.
+The inclusion of women in every aspect of STEM brings diverse perspectives to traditionally male-dominated fields.
+Looking back in time, women in science, such as Rosalind Franklin, Marie Curie, and Katherine Johnson have each individually contributed to historic change.
 They have inspired me to continue to push for change.
 The legacies of these prominent scientific figures demonstrate what collective inclusion of women in STEM could be, celebrating the inquisitive and revolutionary approaches of a younger generation of girls.
-Focusing on this pathway allows me to explore my own interests, expand my breadth of knowledge in the areas of healthcare and science, and innovate opportunities for women to be engaged and feel welcome in the world of scientific academia.
-Girls deserve a space to be scientists, technologists, engineers, mathematicians, and healthcare workers and harnessing equity and intersectionality is an ideal place to start.
+Mirroring this pathway allows me to explore my own interests, expand my breadth of knowledge in the areas of healthcare and science, and innovate opportunities for women to be engaged and feel welcome in the world of science academia and industry.
+All girls deserve a space to be scientists, technologists, engineers, mathematicians, and healthcare workers, and harnessing equity and intersectionality is an ideal place to start.
 My experiences are catalysts for the passion I feel in my advocacy efforts.
-An important intellectual experience that solidified my effort to pursue STEM and raise my voice for girls in STEM involved a visit to a cadaver lab.
+An important intellectual experience that solidified my effort to pursue STEM, and raise my voice for girls in STEM, involved a visit to a cadaver lab.
 In my third year of high school, I visited Northern Kentucky University with my class to explore biomedical sciences.
-The led to the main event was interacting with cadavers.
-Beyond initial impressions, I became comfortable asking questions and holding organs.
-As I held complex organs like the brain and heart, I felt connected to the tangibility and vitality of life.
-It helped me gain a greater appreciation for the privilege I have as a young woman to learn science.
-I deeply understood, in that moment, why all women should have the experience of exploring the brain, or, on a broader scale, exploring their passions hands-on in accessible ways.
-Additionally, this experience solidified my commitment to higher knowledge, emphasizing my journey towards understanding the intricacies of science.
+The pivotal event was group interaction with cadavers.
+Beyond initial impressions, I fluidly adapted to asking questions and holding organs.
+As I held complex parts, like a human brain and heart, I felt connected to the tangibility and vitality of life.
+It helped me gain a greater appreciation for the privilege I have as a young women to learn science.
+I recognized that all women should have the experience of exploring the brain, or, on a broader scale, explore their passions hands-on in accessible ways.
+Additionally, this experience solidified my commitment to science and biology, emphasizing my journey towards understanding the intricacies of science.
 It fueled my desire and determination to pursue neuroscience.
-Beyond high school, I am now beginning my own journey studying neurobiology at the University of Cincinnati to earn a Bachelor of Science degree.
-I am considering further specialization in neuroimaging, neurosurgery, or pathology.
-I am interested in the anatomy and biology behind neurological conditions.
+Beyond high school, I am now on my own journey studying neurobiology at the University of Cincinnati to earn a Bachelor of Science degree.
+I am considering further specialization in neuroimaging, neurosurgery, or pathology through a goal of admission to medical school.
+I am interested in the scientific underpinnings behind neurological conditions.
 I want to bridge the gap between understanding unique pathologies and providing tailored, adequate treatment.
 In five years, I hope to have continued my education through higher learning.
 I want to propel original thinking and ignite new outlooks to mirror what is possible, just like the brilliant minds I am inspired by.
-Through my professional and personal journey, I strive to embody visionary qualities in my respective field, so that I can offer a glimpse of what the world can provide for other young women.
+Through my professional and personal journey, I strive to embody visionary qualities in my respective field, so that I can offer a glimpse of what the world can provide for other girls.

 A Push Forward Scholarship